MattiSG/SemWiktionary/README.md

 - [JWKTL](http://www.ukp.tu-darmstadt.de/software/jwktl/).
 Not documented, source code access was not allowed by authors (yet?).

 [Several](http://rendering.xwiki.org/xwiki/bin/view/Main/Architecture) [tools](http://dbpedia.hg.sourceforge.net/hgweb/dbpedia/extraction_framework/file/2c1eea7da303/wiktionary) parse MediaWiki markup and create an AST from it.
-However, most of them are overkill and not specific enough for the Wiktionary dialects (much more strongly structured than Wikipedia, for which most tools are tailored).
+However, most of them are both overkill and not specific enough for the Wiktionary dialects (much more structured than Wikipedia, for which most tools are tailored).

 License
 -------

 GNU [General Public License](http://www.gnu.org/licenses/gpl.html).

+Contact authors for a different licensing request.

 Credits
 -------